|

 by an author contact.
 If the paper is a regular paper, the author

-editor-in-chief (EIC).
-The paper may also be part of a theme
+in the submission form.
+The paper may also be part of a theme or

 - Paper is received and assigned a reference identifier and acknowledged